mbadler/ChronologicalExpressions/README.md

 Regex allows us to define more complicated searching sequences, so for example a RegEx of "^A{2}$" would tell us to start at the beginning of the string and then move forward and match 2 A's and then move forward and make sure that its the end of the line

-## Is this a Machine Learning qlgorithim?
+## Is this a Machine Learning algorithim?

 No, ChronEx would be considered a "Expert System" algorithim, wherin a domain expert knows exactly the pattern of events they are looking for.
 ChronEx allows the expert to express his search pattern in a clear and cocise manner.
 Instead of having to write mutli join sql statments or implement a state machine in code, chronex allows the expert to map out what he knows the patteren should look like.